perfect moodboard step-by-step

 2. Compile needed elements that inspire you

-You also may look for video and audio content since online mood boards don’t limit you in any way.
-You’re free to use anything you like to express yourself and your ideas.
-For example, if you want your brand to associate with some song or kind of music, add it to your mood board.
-Let’s say you work on creating a collection of clothes with the 60s vibe.
-You already add everything you need to show the needed period of time, but somehow the picture looks flat.
+4. For example, if you want your brand to be associated with a certain song or kind of music, add it to your mood board.
+Let's say you're working on creating a collection of clothes with a 60s vibe.
+You've already added everything you need to show the needed period of time, but somehow the picture looks flat.
 The compilation of audio and visual elements allows you to create an incredibly full representation.

 3. Turn them into a cohesive picture